 - Earn 2% cash back on all eligible purchases on up to $50,000 per calendar year, then 1%.

 The cashback version of the popular Blue Business Plus, cardholders earn a flat 2% back on all business expenses up to the first $50,000 per year.
-While there is no traditional welcome bonus, the card offers a generous intro APR of 0% on purchases for 12 months, then a 13.24% - 19.24% Variable APR will apply (Terms Apply)
+While there is no traditional welcome bonus, the card offers a generous intro APR of 0% on purchases for 12 months from date of account opening, then a 13.24% - 19.24% Variable APR will apply (Terms Apply)

 - Free checked bags for you and up to 4 companions on domestic itineraries